trixi-framework/Trixi.jl/docs/src/adding_new_equations/nonconservative_advection.md

 import Trixi: varnames, default_analysis_integrals, flux, max_abs_speed_naive,
               have_nonconservative_terms

-# Since there is no native support for variable coefficients, we use two
+# Since there is not yet native support for variable coefficients, we use two
 # variables: one for the basic unknown `u` and another one for the coefficient `a`
 struct NonconservativeLinearAdvectionEquation <: AbstractEquations{1 #= spatial dimension =#,
                                                                    2 #= two variables (u,a) =#}